-We conducted this operational audit from June 2019 through September 2019 in accordance with generally accepted government auditing standards.
+We conducted this operational audit from June 2024 through October 2024 in accordance with generally accepted government auditing standards.
 Those standards require that we plan and perform the audit to obtain sufficient, appropriate evidence to provide a reasonable basis for our findings and conclusions based on our audit objectives.
 We believe that the evidence obtained provides a reasonable basis for our findings and conclusions based on our audit objectives.

 This operational audit of Triumph Gulf Coast, Inc. (Triumph) focused on the administration of Triumph project and program awards and selected administrative activities.
-The overall objectives of the audit were:
+For those areas, the objectives of the audit were to: